 - Marvão and Castelo de Vide – step back into a mediaeval fantasy

-Distance & difficulty: Total distance from Évora to Castelo Branco in the Beira region is around 313km (196 miles).
-There are no major ranges of hills on this route and only a few big climbs – details in the description below.
+Total distance from Évora to Castelo Branco in the Beira region is around 331km (207 miles).
+None of the route is particularly flat but there are no major ranges of hills and only a few big climbs – details in the description below.

 One other possible problem on this route is heat in the summer months.
 The Alentejo can get extremely hot, particularly in July-August when temperatures of 45°C-plus are common.

 The other potential issue is supplies.
 Although you’ll never be that far from civilisation, there will be long stretches where options for buying food and drink will be limited.
 This isn’t Outer Mongolia but you won’t find a cafe around every corner, let alone a bike shop.

 Obviously you could do this ride in two or three days if you ride hard but the whole point of this tour is the fascinating places to see along the way.

 I’ve divided this Alentejo section into five possible stages – giving you the opportunity to stop in some of the more interesting towns along the way.